pySRURGS/nlp_ml/README.md

 [![Build Status](https://travis-ci.org/pySRURGS/nlp_ml.svg?branch=master)](https://travis-ci.org/pySRURGS/nlp_ml)
 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)

-Natural language processing and machine learning of a CSV (comma separated value) file with text data and labels.
-CSV file must have the columns 'text' and 'class'.
+`nlp_ml` is a command line script that performs natural language processing and machine learning of a CSV (comma separated value) file with text data and labels.
+The CSV file must have the columns 'text' and 'class'.
 The code performs 10-fold cross validation for assessing model selection on the training dataset.
 The code uses the SMOTE oversampler to avoid issues with imbalanced datasets.

 ## Installation